Wednesday, April 12, 2016

 We went to Indonesia over the Songkran period in Thailand, neither Annie (my wife) or I had been there before.
 Bali was our chosen island destination.
 We landed at Ngurah Rai International Airport.
 The airport was named after Ngurah Rai, who had been a brave soldier, who had died at the Battle of Margarana, after fighting the Dutch invasion of the islands after World War II.

-We stayed at the town of Ubud.
+We stayed in the town of Ubud.
 The roads to get there were narrow and winding.
-We stayed along the Raya Andong Road, our accommodation was down a narrow passage way at Dsk pt Putera Hidden.
+We stayed along the Raya Andong Road, our accommodation was down a narrow passageway at Dsk pt Putera Hidden.

-Annie and myself were unaware of this celebration, but what took us by surprise was all the penjor – bamboo poles with their offering suspended at the ends, which were interspaced along the road side.
+Annie and I were unaware of this celebration, but what took us by surprise was all the penjor – bamboo poles with their offering suspended at the ends, which were interspaced along the roadside.

 After our late lunch. we continued walking around admiring the Galungan festivities with the vibrant colour that Hindu festival, which is renown for and the mystical decorations.